jiayihoffman/jiayihoffman.github.io/_posts/2025-02-08-SecurityCamera-RPLidar.md

 A Dockerfile is a text file containing instructions for creating a Docker image.
 It specifies the base image, adds dependencies, sets environment variables, and defines the application's startup command.
 In our case, the base image will be the "ros:humble-perception" ROS 2 image.

 Here is a starting Dockerfile I created for my security robot.
-This Dockerfile creates a "ros" user, a "ros" group, establishes a home directory, and configures the environment for the user.
+This Dockerfile creates a "ros" user and a "ros" group, establishes a home directory, and configures the environment for the user.
 The environment variable "ROS_DOMAIN_ID" ensures that only systems in the same domain can communicate with one another.

-Additionally, this Dockerfile creates a ROS workspace, "bot_ws".
-This workspace is necessary for developing ROS applications, which I will discuss later.
+Additionally, this Dockerfile creates a ROS workspace, "bot_ws", which is necessary for developing ROS applications.

 ```
 FROM ros:humble-perception